| Andalucia > Malaga > Arenas

 At some point in the past it was an Iberian hamlet where both Phoenician and Greeks built factories, passing through Carthaginians and then later on the Romans, of who we’ll find the remains of some baths.

 The fortress was reconstructed by the Arabs, and they finally handed it over peacefully after being defeated towards the end of the 15th century.

 Tourist information about Arenas:

 How to get to Arenas

-To get to Arenas, we must head towards Velez-Malaga, our destination is situated 60 Km. away from Malaga airport (about 55 min. by car).
-We recommend to check out our prices if you wish to hire a car in Malaga or see the Google map below to learn the route from Malaga to Arenas.
+To get to Arenas, we have to head towards Velez-Malaga; our destination is situated 60 km away from Malaga airport (about 55 min. by car).
+We recommend checking out our prices if you wish to hire a car in Malaga or see the Google map below to learn the route from Malaga to Arenas.

 |back to: car hire malaga|